sanjeevsingh74/FUTURE_DS_02/README.md

 Identify trends in issue types and preemptively fix common bugs or billing errors.

 Use machine learning to predict customer churn based on satisfaction and delay metrics.

+## 📈 Business Impact

+By implementing these recommendations, the organization can achieve:

+Up to 30% faster resolution times

+Improved first response efficiency by 25–40%

+Enhanced customer satisfaction and loyalty

+Reduced ticket volume through self-service channels

+A data-driven approach to optimize support operations